dFurman/Automated-Multimedia-System/readme.md

 - TIME_ZONE **(your Time Zone in linux format)**

 ## Radarr-Adder ??
-It all started from Radarr and thus it's called Radarr-Adder but today its compatible also with sonarr (90% compatible) While using my Telegram bot to send me notifications from Radarr I decided to make it also search and add movies to my collection in Radarr (and tv-shows in Sonarr)
+It all started from Radarr and thus it's called Radarr-Adder but today its compatible also with sonarr (90% compatible).

+While using my Telegram bot to send me notifications from Radarr I decided to make it also search and add movies to my collection in Radarr (and tv-shows in Sonarr)